guillermoamaral/AICodeAssistant/README.md

 "Explain a method"
 assistant explainMethod: Date >> #addDays:.

-"Generate a tests"
-assistant beTestsGenerator.
-"One test"
-assistant writeTestForMethod: Date >> #addDays:.
-"Several tests covering different cases" assistant writeTestsForMethod: Date >> #addDays:.
+"Generate a tests from code, one or more" assistant beTestsGenerator. assistant writeTestForMethod: Date >> #addDays:. assistant writeTestsForMethod: Date >> #addDays:.

 "Generate code based on a given test suite"